Loomer Road Stadium

-Loomer Road Stadium is a former sports stadium situated in Chesterton, Staffordshire.
+Loomer Road Stadium was a sports stadium situated in Chesterton, Staffordshire from c.1970 to 2019.
 The building had considerable parking facilities, covered terracing and a bar with a view of the track.
-It had a capacity of 5,000.
-The stadium was constructed in the early 1970s and hosted greyhound racing until 2003, and speedway and stock cars until its closure at the end of the 2019 season.
+The stadium opened in 1973 and hosted greyhound racing until 2003, and speedway and stock cars until its closure at the end of the 2019 season.

 Origins

 Since 1912 the land south of Chesterton and north of Newcastle-under-Lyme has been dominated by the imposing Holditch colliery.
 The colliery was responsible for mining coal and ironstone creating a tangled web of railway lines, pits and an unused 18th century canal.

+In late 1971, Midlands' businessman Russell Bragg applied for and received planning permission from the Newcastle Borough Council for the construction of a new stadium in Chesterton at a cost of £200,000.
+Architects Foreshaw Greaves designed a 10,000 capacity venue on 12.5 acre farmland plot.
+Construction began and progressed during 1972 and a speedway licence was eventually granted following initial problems.
+The first meeting held at the stadium was a BRISCA stock car race meeting on 8 April 1973.
+The first speedway match at the track took place on 11 April 1973 in front of 6,500 supporters.

-In the early 1970s a speedway and greyhound track was constructed giving the area the first speedway and greyhound racing since the closures of Hanley Greyhound Stadium and Cobridge Stadium.
+A greyhound track soon followed in 1975, giving the area the first speedway and greyhound racing since the closures of Hanley Greyhound Stadium and Cobridge Stadium.
 The colliery was experiencing heavy investment at the same time which also incentivised the construction.